 OpenLM is an enterprise software system that lets you monitor and manage the use of licensed software products in your organization.
 Our core product OpenLM for Engineering Licensing lets you monitor the usage of software in your organization for the purpose of verifying compliance with vendor licensing agreements, optimizing usage, forecasting software licensing requirements and maintaining an effective ratio of floating licenses to users.
 It can be deployed on your organizational network or you can opt to use our secured cloud implementation and be free of server administration overhead completely.
-Our other products, OpenLM Application Manager and OpenLM License Router provide application and license management functionality at your end user workstations.
+Our other products, OpenLM Application Manager and OpenLM Software Router provide application and license management functionality at your end user workstations.
 See the different OpenLM deployment options.

 OpenLM for Engineering Licensing